 Did you know that lawyers care about the economy?
 It’s because when the economy is sluggish, you’ll likely see an uptick in valuation-related claims.
 That puts lawyers at risk of being sued when clients who held valuable assets that nose-dived during a shaky economy are looking for someone to blame.

 Although we’re nearly a decade away from the economic crisis of 2008-09, we’re always keeping an eye out for the next cyclical downturn.
 According to the National Bureau of Economic Research, there were 33 business cycles (upswings and downturns in the economy) in a span of 155 years – averaging one every 4.7 years!

 Do you have best practices in place for how recessions affect your insureds and what you can do to support them?
 There is no better time than now to learn from the past recession and prepare yourself for the next one.

 3. The political landscape

 Who isn’t talking about politics and the economy these days?
-Even with the presidential election behind us, there is always something new to track, such as the recent Supreme Court confirmation.
+Even with the presidential election behind us, there is always something new to track.
 All of these decisions around leadership and regulations impact lawyers, which can potentially alter their insurance needs.